 Payments Without Invoices Processed Through FIS

-The purchase of goods and services at the University of Toronto can be made using a number of different methods, depending on the type of purchase and the value.
-Please refer to the Procurement Policy and the Broader Public Sector directive .
+The purchase of goods and services, including construction, is governed by the University Procurement Policy and can be made using a number of different methods, depending on the type of purchase and the value.

-This section deals with those payments without invoices (information formerly included under “Cheque Requests”).
-For purchases of goods and non-consulting services under $5,000, you have the following options:
+This section deals with those payments without invoices.
+For purchases of goods and non-consulting services under $10,000, you have the following options:

 - Use your departmental Purchasing Card